Comparison of Methods that Combine Multiple Randomized Trials to Estimate Heterogeneous Treatment Effects: Methods

 \section{Methods}

 This paper includes methods developed for treatment effect estimation in a single study and aggregation approaches that apply these methods to multiple studies.
-We chose some methods based off of those explored in Tan et al.'s \cite{tan_tree-based_2021} paper that have a similar goal to the present work.
-This section discusses three single-study methods and five aggregation options that apply the single-study methods to the multi-study setting.
+This section discusses three single-study methods and several aggregation options that apply the single-study methods to the multi-study setting.